 5) You Start Driving With Extreme Caution

-Sure, drivers everywhere can be assholes – but, in The Coachella Valley, it is the unpredictability of the driving that will have you on high alert for anything and everything.
+Sure, drivers everywhere can be assholes – but, in Greater Palm Springs, it is the unpredictability of the driving that will have you on high alert for anything and everything.
 From people driving 20 mph on the freeway to not stopping at intersections to pickup trucks loaded up with what looks like 400 mattresses to snowbirds driving into buildings– you will see it all on Highway 111 and you will not want to take your eyes off the road for a second, especially during the season.

 6) You See That Everyone Goes Batshit Crazy Every Time it Rains